Molson Coors Brewing (TAP) Q3 2017 Results - Earnings Call Transcript

 Mark R. Hunter - Molson Coors Brewing Co.

 Thanks, Robert, and I'll ask Gavin to talk the specifics.
 I mean, again, just a couple of context points.
 Gavin and his team are driving for, I would say, a very disciplined approach in our U.S. business.
-And then, clearly, we've made some changes in terms of a whole price promotion approach as we've come into 2017.
+And then, clearly, we've made some changes in terms of our whole price promotion approach as we've come into 2017.
 So, I think they are important context points, but, Gavin, do you want to talk about the specifics and how you and the team are driving the NSR per hec?

 Gavin Hattersley - Molson Coors Brewing Co.